contagon/handbook/2022-08/12-primary.md

 * Help the Primary presidency prepare agendas for presidency meetings.
 She attends these meetings, takes notes, and keeps track of assignments.
 * Work closely with teachers and leaders to keep accurate attendance records.
+* Using LCR, work with elders quorum and Relief Society secretaries to keep attendance records for adults serving in Primary
 * Make sure the Primary presidency is aware of:

 	+ New children and visitors.